gitEast/forGreaterGood/computer-networks/index.md

   - Message is broken into individual chunks called as packets.
   - Each packet is sent individually.
   - Each packet will have source and destination IP address with sequence number.
-  - Sequence numbers will help the receiver to
+  - Sequence(顺序) numbers will help the receiver to
     - Record the packets
     - Detect missing packets
     - Send acknowlegements